The Bristal Assisted Living Blog

 From late September through the end of October, thousands of individuals head outdoors — traveling back country roads or visiting local hiking trails — to catch a glimpse of nature’s fireworks.
 From bright yellows and crisp oranges to deep reds and soft golds — the changing leaves signal the approach of winter with a flourish.

-For those who live in the northeast, there is an abundance of locations close to New York City that offer stellar views.
+For those who live in the Northeast, there is an abundance of locations close to New York City that offer stellar views.
 Whether you are looking for a day trip or only have a few hours to spend, here are a few of the top spots to view fall foliage in the northeast.

 Best Places to View Fall Foliage in New York, Connecticut, and New Jersey